OwentsaiTTS/Kubernetes-FastAPI-Deployment-with-Helm/README.md

 Pods were stuck in the `ContainerCreating` state because the Flannel CNI plugin wasn't running correctly.
 The critical configuration file was missing, which prevented the network setup for the pods.

-* **How I fixed it:** We reapplied the Flannel manifest and confirmed all Flannel pods were healthy and running in the `kube-system` namespace.
+* **How I fixed it:** I reapplied the Flannel manifest and confirmed all Flannel pods were healthy and running in the `kube-system` namespace.

 #### **2. ErrImageNeverPull - Container Runtime Mismatch**

 Pods failed to pull images with an `ErrImageNeverPull` error, even though the images were present in our local Docker.
 The root cause was a mismatch between Docker's image store and `containerd`'s.
 Kubeadm uses `containerd` by default, so images built with Docker were not visible to the Kubernetes cluster.

-* **How I fixed it:** We manually imported the Docker images into the `containerd` image store.
+* **How I fixed it:** I manually imported the Docker images into the `containerd` image store.

 #### **3. CrashLoopBackOff - PVC Binding Failure**

 A PostgreSQL pod repeatedly crashed because its PersistentVolumeClaim (PVC) was stuck in a `Pending` state.
 The PVC was missing a `storageClassName`, while the corresponding PersistentVolume (PV) required `storageClassName: standard`.
 This mismatch prevented the PV from binding to the PVC.

-* **How I fixed it:** We reinstalled the PostgreSQL Helm chart, explicitly defining the storage class to match the PV's configuration. **When using persistent storage, the `storageClassName` must match exactly between the PV and PVC.**
+* **How I fixed it:** I reinstalled the PostgreSQL Helm chart, explicitly defining the storage class to match the PV's configuration. **When using persistent storage, the `storageClassName` must match exactly between the PV and PVC.**